Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ## How to validate a step implementation

-A valid step, is a step which respects the Given, When and Then rules.
-It also answer to the purpose of its creation.
+A valid step respects the Given, When and Then rules.
+It also answers to its creation's purpose.
-Moreover, each step has to check its own behavior.
+Moreover, each step has to checks its own behavior.

 Example :